Punktum-dk/epp-service-specification/README.md

 <a id="dnssec"></a>
 ### DNSSEC

-I accordance with [RFC 5910][RFC5910].
+I accordance with [RFC:5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
 See [section 3.3](http://tools.ietf.org/html/rfc5910#section-3.3) in the referenced RFC.

 DK Hostmaster specifies rules ownership of DNSSEC keys.
 If you provide DNSSEC keys a part of registration ([create domain](#create-domain)) or using [update domain](#update-domain), the keys are associated with the NSA as owner.